jake-knerr/js-style-guide/README.md

 export bar() {}
 ```

-#### For modules that do not export an API, but still require initialization, prefer to export a single function that performs the initialization named "initialize".
+#### For modules that require initialization and do not export an API, prefer to export a single function that performs the initialization named "initialize".

-The initialization function should be idempotent.
+The initialization function can accept configuration values and it should be idempotent.

 ```javascript
 // good